partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 # Cucumber Cuiz

 [Not only are the questions randomized, but the order of the answers is randomized.
-Use the kana provided to visually match up the right question and answer.]
+Use the provided Japanese to visually match up the right question and answer.]

 [You have to get 3 correct to move on.
 Any errors and you'll have to start from the beginning.]